- What Happens During an Arc Flash?

-- Blasts – The arc blast that can result from an arc flash can break windows, splinter wood in the area, bend metal, and much more.
+- Blasts - Arc blasts can break windows, splinter wood in the area, and even bend metal.
 Anything stored within the arc blast radius can be damaged or destroyed in just seconds.

 Potential Human Injury:

-- Burns - Second and third degree burns can occur in a fraction of a second when someone is near the arc flash.
+- Burns - Second and third-degree burns can occur in a fraction of a second.

-- Electrocution – If the arc flash travels through a person, he or she will be electrocuted.
-Depending on the amount of electricity, where it enters the body, and where it leaves, this can be fatal.
+- Electrocution - Depending on the amount of electricity, where it enters the body, and where it leaves, electrocution can be fatal.

-- Auditory Damage - Arc flashes can cause extremely loud noises, which can cause permanent hearing damage to those in the area.
+- Auditory Damage - Arc flashes are capable of producing extremely loud noises, which can cause permanent hearing damage.

 - Eyesight Damage - Arc flashes can be very bright, which can cause temporary or even long-term damage to the eyes.

 - Arc Blast Damage - An arc blast can create a force that is thousands of pounds per inch.
-This can knock a person through the area several feet.
-It can also cause broken bones, collapsed lungs, concussions, and more.
+This can knock a person back several feet.
+It can also cause broken bones, collapsed lungs, and concussions.

-Wearing personal protective equipment can provide a significant amount of protection, but it cannot eliminate all risk.
-Employees who are present when an arc flash occurs are always at risk, no matter the PPE they are wearing.
+Wearing personal protective equipment can provide a significant amount of arc fault protection, but it cannot eliminate all risk.
+Workers who are present when an arc flash occurs are always at risk, no matter the PPE they are wearing.
 This is why it is important to de-energize a machine before it is worked on whenever possible.

 Arc Flash Safety Requirements

-Companies with electrical equipment need to take arc flash safety very seriously.
-There are many things that can be done to reduce the chances an arc flash will occur and keep people as safe as possible if one does happen.
+Companies with electrical equipment need to take arc flash safety seriously.
+There are a variety of measures that can reduce the chances of an arc flash occurring and keep people as safe as possible if one does happen.

-The first step in arc flash safety is minimizing the risk of one occurring.
+The first step in arc flash protection is minimizing the risk of one occurring.
 This can be done by completing an electrical risk assessment, which can help identify where the biggest dangers are in a facility.
-IEEE 1584 is a good option for most facilities and will help identify common problems.
+Following IEEE 1584 is a good option for most facilities by helping to identify common problems.

-Routine inspections of all high voltage equipment and all wiring are another essential step.
+Routine inspections of all high voltage equipment such as electrical switchboards, panelboards, control panels, socket enclosures, motor control centers, and all wiring are essential.
 If there is any sign of corrosion, damage to wires, or other issues, they should be fixed as soon as possible.
 This will help keep the electrical currents safely contained within the machines and wires where they belong.

 Proper Labeling Efforts